sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 ### Units

 All our tokens and components use `rem` as size unit.
-We strongly recommend using the `rem` unit all over the project to guarantee consistent scaling when font size changes in browsers.
+We strongly recommend using the `rem` unit to guarantee consistent scaling when font size changes in browsers.

 ### Stacking

-As we can't use popover API so far, stacking of overlay context is done manually.
+As we can't use popover API yet, stacking of overlay context is done manually.
 However, this can interfere with the z-index of your components.
 Therefore, every overlay component provides a CSS variable to override its z-index.
 Additionally, there is the global CSS variable `--sbb-overlay-default-z-index` that has a default z-index of 1000.
-So developers have the chance to either globally or component-specifically change the z-index.
+With this, developers have the chance to change the z-index either globally or on component level.